End Achilles Tendon Pain: Steps to a Pain-Free Stride

 Night Pain

 We often talk about listening to our bodies.
-If your Achilles tendon gives you signs, it’s whispering secrets about dysfunction in other parts of your body.
-Here’s the scoop:
+If your Achilles tendon is giving you signs, it’s whispering secrets about dysfunction in other parts of your body.

 Achilles Tendon Insertion and Heel Pain